-The child is going through a stressful time which maybe due to a change in school, friendships, homes, parental functioning, or any other events that increased their overall anxiety is more vulnerable to separation anxiety.
+The child is going through a stressful time which may be due to a change in school, friendships, homes, parental functioning, or any other events that increased their overall anxiety are more vulnerable to separation anxiety.

 2. The More Overprotected the More Vulnerable.

 When kids are overprotected by parents they have not been allowed to experience upsets without being rescued from those upsets.
 This one of the hallmark features of the overprotected child.
 And thus parents are unintentionally nurturing a weaker sense of self-esteem and self-confidence.
 Certainly, parents are not doing this with the intention of creating a child who’s more emotionally and psychologically vulnerable.
 It’s just that this is the ultimate consequence.